mesb/mesb.github.io/_posts/2018-1-25-on-shaping-numbers.md

 <a id="org5537a8f"></a>

-## Code section for the desired displayed
+## Code section for the desired display

     // an object that stores the area of